openharmony/docs/en/application-dev/reference/apis/js-apis-data-relationalStore.md

 rollBack():void

-Rolls back the SQL statements that have been executed.
+Rolls back the executed SQL statement.
 This API cannot be used in multi-process or multi-thread scenarios.

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core